Senior Division Academics

 High school, also called Senior Division, is a time to think ahead.
 Challenging, hands-on learning prepares students for a bright future after Milton Hershey School.
 College and career support helps plan their path forward.

-All high school students take science, math, and English courses.
+All high school students take social studies, science, math, and English courses.
 They also can tailor their education with optional classes.
-MHS offers foreign languages, advanced math, engineering, carpentry, and more.
+MHS offers foreign languages, engineering, advanced mathematics, and more than 75 electives.

 Highlights of the program include: